 *Kick-a-poo Joy Juice for the Garden:

-Using a 5 gal. bucket with a lid, I add of a couple days worth of chicken manure from under the hens roost, several quarts of urine, chopped up comfrey and stinging nettle leaves (if you have no stinging nettle try *other herbs (see below), a tablespoon or so of blackstrap molasses, a little liquid from my homemade yogurt, and if I have some, a teaspoon or so of mycorrhizae powder.
-I then fill the bucket with water (mine is from a well – rainwater would be good, water with chlorine – not so good), mix well with a long stick and depending of how warm it is.
+Using a 5 gal. bucket with a lid, I add of a couple days worth of chicken manure from under the hens roost, several quarts of urine, chopped up comfrey and stinging nettle leaves (if you have no stinging nettle try *other herbs (see below), a tablespoon or so of blackstrap molasses, and perhaps a little liquid from my homemade yogurt.
+If you have some, a teaspoon or so of mycorrhizae powder is a great addition.
+I then fill the bucket with water (mine is from a well – rainwater would be good, water with chlorine – not so good), mix well with a long stick and depending of how warm it is it should be ready in a few days.
+I have also read that you should cover it and NOT stir it.
+It’s all a really inexact science.
+You will find LOTS of recipes for different ways to do this online.
+Choose what suits you best.

-I have read that picking the growing tops of vigorously growing plants should be done before sunrise to catch the plant in respiration mode – when the plants chemistry is at the optimum, and that they shouldn’t be picked during rain.
+I read that picking the growing tops of vigorously growing plants should be done before sunrise to catch the plant in respiration mode – when the plants chemistry is at the optimum, and that they shouldn’t be picked during rain.
 Wait two days after a rain “and do not rinse collected plant parts, to conserve their surface microbial populations (lactic acid-producing bacteria and yeasts), which will carry out the fermentation process.
 Low levels of these microbes will result in improper fermentation and/or low yields of plant juice.”
+I have not tried this myself but it’s always nice to have this sort of information in your tool bag if you need it.

 In between times I use plain, straight urine mixed with water (about 1-10) every couple weeks on things that are in the midst of producing… tomatoes, beans, broccoli (especially broccoli!), kale, collards – all the greens, etc.